official-stockfish/nnue-pytorch/docs/nnue.md

 ### Accounting for quantization in the trainer

 Adding (quite aggressive) quantization has reduced the possible range of values for the weights and biases.
 We can, however, ignore the feature transformer and all biases, as they use large integer types and we don't ever expect to hit the limit.
 The problematic case are the int8 weights of the linear layer, which for example in Stockfish can only go to about 2 (activation range in 0..1).
-This is a potentially big problem as the training can diverge from the quantized representation by more than just rounding.
-To prevent this from happening it is necessary to somehow limit the range for these parameters inside the trainer.
+This is potentially a big problem, as the training can diverge from the quantized representation by more than just rounding.
+To prevent this from happening, it is necessary to somehow limit the range for these parameters inside the trainer.
 So far the easiest way of doing it is to modify the optimizer to clamp the values to the available range after each optimization step.
-These minimum and maximum values can be passed for example when registering the optimizable parameters in the optimizer.
+These minimum and maximum values can be passed, for example when registering the optimizable parameters in the optimizer.

 #### Inside the optimizer